 Please note that all participants are expected to adhere to all Covid-19 safety protocols when attending in-person classes.
 Safety protocols are subject to change so please review the latest protocols.
 Protocols may include wearing a mask (when WA mask mandates are in effect), testing for COVID, and staying home when ill.
 Any participants who do not follow the Covid-19 safety protocols may be subject to dismissal from the class.
 Masks, sanitizer, and rapid tests will be provided by WA.

-Registration for Winter 2025 courses will open on December 16th at 12:00PM and will close on January 6th at 5:00PM.
+Registration for Spring 2025 courses will open on March 26th at 12:00PM and will close on April 7th at 5:00PM.

 FOR MORE INFORMATION,